 Table 3 - Combinations of populations (for acronyms see Table 2) used in the interspecific competition experiment.
 The 15 pairs (indicated by A or S) included seven Aplexa marmorata populations and eight Physa acuta populations.
 A = allopatric pair and S = sympatric pair; N for naive, E for experienced in A. marmorata; F for front and C for core in P. acuta as in Table 2.
-Cells are shaded for the pairs that were not constituted
+Cells are shaded for the pairs that were not constituted.